NOQOD/payment-gateway-library/README.md

 There are two methods availed through NOQOD payment gateway:
 1. Express payment (If the user is  non-NOQOD user)
 2. Pay via NOQOD (If the user is NOQOD user)

 ## 1. Pay using Express method
 *The method is meant for the general audience that does not fall in the category of NOQOD users.

 *This is simply a guest payment type where any random user can make use of NOOQD payment platform while entering his payment details like card number and expiry date

 *This type will act as the third party payment type for the payers where they can simply use the platform that shall be integrated with the NOQOD API

+## 2. Pay using NOQOD
+*The method is meant for the NOQOD users

+*The process of accepting payments online through this method will go through the verification of the users (being NOQOD users)

+*The process will have two cases, one if the payment is being done from the same device and the other if it is done from another

+1. If payment is being made from different device, a dynamic QR will be generated for the user.
+The NOQOD user will scan this QR from NOQOD app and pay after choosing the card and entering the IPIN (as password).
+The user will be then navigated back to the original website.
+2. If payment is being made from same device, the user will be availed to enter mobile number registered with NOQOD and do the payment with OTP verification